Microformal geometry and homotopy algebras: Application to vector bundles: the notion of the adjoint for a nonlinear map

+As in the even case, the pullback $\Psi^*$ is a formal nonlinear differential operator for which the $k$th term in the power expansion contains derivatives of orders $\leq k-1$.
+An analog of Theorem~\ref{thm.tphi} holds~\cite{tv:nonlinearpullback}.
+One can formulate ``odd'' versions of Definition~\ref{def.nonlinhom} and Conjecture~\ref{conj.nonlinhom}.

+\begin{remark} Pullback of functions with respect to a thick morphism is a particular case of the composition of thick morphisms (both in bosonic and fermionic cases)\,---\,the same as for usual pullbacks.
+One may wish to consider ``thick functions'' on supermanifolds as thick morphisms to $\RR$ or $\CC$.
+One may also wish to consider gluing of ``thick supermanifolds'' from ordinary ones with the help of thick diffeomorphisms or, for example, to introduce ``thick analogs'' of Lie groups.
+Constructions in this section suggest many attractive paths which we hope to explore in the future. \end{remark}

-\section{Application to vector bundles: the adjoint of a nonlinear map}
+\section{Application to vector bundles: the notion of the adjoint for a nonlinear map}

-In this section, we shall generalize the adjoint for nonlinear maps of vector spaces or vector bundles as a thick morphism rather than an ordinary mapping.
-Our construction is based on the canonical diffeomorphism discovered in~\cite{mackenzie:bialg} (see also~\cite{mackenzie:diffeomorphisms},~\cite[Ch.~9]{mackenzie:book2005})\,:
+In this section, we generalize the notion of the adjoint of a linear operator.
+We show that using thick morphisms one can speak of the adjoint for a nonlinear map of vector spaces or vector bundles.
+Such generalized adjoints are thick morphisms rather than ordinary maps.
+There are two versions of this construction, ``even'' and ``odd''.

+Our construction is based on the canonical diffeomorphism between the cotangents of dual vector bundles discovered by Kirill~Mackenzie and Ping~Xu~\cite[Thm.~5.5]{mackenzie:bialg}\footnote{The special case of $E=TM$, i.e., the diffeomorphism $T^*TM\cong T^*T^*M$, is due to Tulczyjew~\cite{tulczyjew:1977}; the case of general $E$ was considered independently by J.-P.~Dufour in an unpublished work.} (see also~\cite{mackenzie:diffeomorphisms},~\cite[Ch.~9]{mackenzie:book2005}; and \cite{tv:graded} for the super case)\,:

-which will be referred to as the \textit{Mackenzie--Xu transformation}.
-There is a parallel canonical diffeomorphism~\cite{tv:graded}
+which will be referred to as the {Mackenzie--Xu transformation}.
+(Some authors use the name `Legendre transformation', but this is really confusing since the Legendre transformation or transform in the standard sense acts on functions, not points.)
+There is a parallel canonical diffeomorphism for the fermionic case~\cite{tv:graded}

 Recall these natural diffeomorphisms in the form suitable for our purposes.
 For a vector bundle $E\to M$, denote local coordinates on the base by $x^a$ and linear coordinates in the fibers by $u^i$.
-The transformation law for $u^i$ has the form $u^i=u^{i'}T_i{^{i'}}$.
+The transformation law for $u^i$ has the form \new{$u^i=u^{i'}T_{i'}{^{i}}$}.
 Denote the fiber coordinates for the dual bundle $E^*\to M$ and the antidual bundle $\Pi E^*\to M$ by $u_i$ and $\h_i$, respectively.
 We assume that the invariant bilinear forms are $u^iu_i$ and $u^i\h_i$.
-(This means that $u_i$ and $\h_i$ are the right coordinates w.r.t. the basis which is `right dual' to a basis in $E$.)
+(This means that $u_i$ and $\h_i$ are the right coordinates with respect to the basis which is `right dual' to a basis in $E$.)
 Consider the cotangent and the anticotangent bundles for $E$.
 Denote the canonically conjugate momenta for $x^a, u^i$ by $p_a,p_i$, and the conjugate antimomenta, by $x^*_a, u^*_i$.
 A similar notation will be used for $E^*$ and $\Pi E^*$.
-The Mackenzie--Xu transformation $\kir\co T^*E\to T^*E^*$ is defined by